-Past is immutable, future is fluid
+· Past is immutable, future is fluid

-Not just in philosophy and physics, but poetry as well
+Past is immutable, future is fluid, but depends on the past: note this is assumed not just in philosophy and physics, but poetry as well

 - The Moving Finger writes; and, having writ, Moves on: nor all thy Piety nor Wit Shall lure it back to cancel half a Line, Nor all thy Tears wash out a Word of it.
-Rubaiyat of Omar Khayyam tr. by Edward FitzGerald - Time past and time future Allow but a little consciousness.
+Rubalyat of Omar Khayyam tr. by Edward FitzGerald. - Time past and time future Allow but a little consciousness.
 To be conscious is not to be in time - T. S. Eliot Burnt Norton - And the seasons they go round and round And the painted ponies go up and down We are captive on the carousel of time We can't return we can only look behind from where we came And go round and round and round in the circle game Joni Mitchell The Circle Game or XKCD